Stateless People

 Statelessness Treaties

 As noted above, two international treaties specifically address statelessness: the 1954 Convention relating to the Status of Stateless Persons and the 1961 Convention on the Reduction of Statelessness.
 The former defines stateless people, sets out their status and how they should be treated, while the latter offers safeguards for preventing and reducing statelessness.
-Compared to other treaties, these instruments have experienced low accession rates; as of June 2011, the 1954 Convention had 66 states parties, while the 1961 Convention had 38.
-Increasing the number of states parties is an important priority for UNHCR, particularly as of 2011, the 50th anniversary year of the 1961 Convention.
+When compared to other treaties, these instruments have had relatively low accession rates.
+As a result, UNHCR made increasing the number of states parties an important priority.
+In December 2011, at a ministerial meeting in Geneva to commemorate the 60th anniversary of the 1951 Refugee Convention and the 50th anniversary of the 1961 Statelessness Convention, a number of states pledged to accede to one or both of the statelessness conventions.
+As of this writing, the 1954 Convention now has 98 states parties, while the 1961 Convention has 80.

 For the texts of these conventions, lists of states parties, treaty declarations and reservations, and a summary of key provisions in each, visit the UN Conventions on Statelessness page on the UNHCR web site.